wln20/Attention-Viewer/README.md

 + `model_id`: The name you give to the model, which is used to name the result files.
 + `tokenizer`: The tokenizer object.
 + `prompt`: The prompt to be visualized.
++ `ignore_first_token`: A bool value indicating whether to ignore the first token when plotting.
 + `save_attention_scores`: A bool value indicating whether to save the collected attention weights locally (default: 'False').
 If set to `True`, a dictionary with the following content would be saved to `{save_attention_scores_path}/{model_id}_attn_scores.pt`:
   ```python
   saved_data = {